 Wide-Grip Side-To-Side Pull-Up

-Here’s a great way to emphasize the top of the range during pull-ups.
-When doing a Wide-Grip Side-To-Side Pull-Up, your chin must stay above the bar as you move from one hand to the other, and make sure to go all the way down at the bottom of the movement until the elbows are fully extended and shoulders elevated.
+Here’s a great way to emphasize the top range during pull-ups.
+In the Wide-Grip Side-To-Side Pull-Up, your chin must stay above the bar as you move from one hand to the other.
+And don’t cheat the bottom—lower all the way down until your elbows are fully extended and your shoulders are elevated.

-Take a look at how most guys do wide-grip pull-ups.
-You don’t even have to go to the gym, just do a quick check on Instagram or YouTube.
-You’ll see a short range of motion and horrendous form, especially if the person is 200 pounds or more.
-The set may start off somewhat decent, but it usually turns into a half kipping pull-up by the end.
+Take a look at how most guys perform wide-grip pull-ups.
+You don’t even need to go to the gym—just do a quick scroll through Instagram or YouTube.
+You’ll often see a short range of motion and horrendous form, especially in lifters over 200 pounds.
+The first few reps may look okay, but the set usually turns into a sloppy half-kipping mess.

 follow